AccelByte/extend-event-handler-csharp/README.md

    ```

    > :warning: **Keep PLUGIN_GRPC_SERVER_AUTH_ENABLED=false for now**: It is currently not
    supported by `AccelByte Gaming Services`, but it will be enabled later on to improve security.
-If it is
-   enabled, the gRPC server will reject any calls from gRPC clients without proper authorization
-   metadata.

 For more options, create `src/AccelByte.PluginArch.EventHandler.Demo.Server/appsettings.Development.json` and fill in the required configuration.